Issue Template

 required: true

-The example form effect is as follows:
+The sample form effect is as follows:

-The specific field definitions are as follows:
+The specific field explanations are as follows:

 Field | Description | Notes |